North Korea–Romania relations: Post-Communist Romania

-Relations between North Korea and Romania became strained after Romania's Communist government fell.
-Ceausescu's execution during the 1989 Romanian Revolution and the 1991 dissolution of the Soviet Union resulted in Romania rejecting socialist ideology, which is still promoted in the DPRK.
+Relations between North Korea and Romania deteriorated after Romania's Communist regime fell.
+Ceausescu's execution during the 1989 Romanian Revolution and the 1991 dissolution of the Soviet Union resulted in Romania rejecting totalitarian ideologies still promoted in the DPRK.
 Romania allied itself with nations hostile to the DPRK: it established relations with North Korea's rival the Republic of Korea (South Korea) on March 30, 1990, entered NATO in 2004, and joined the European Union in 2007.
 However, it continues to maintain ties in the educational field.

 In 2016, the Romanian Foreign Affairs Ministry reacted to North Korea's hydrogen bomb test that occurred in January with a statement of concern that this test posed "... a challenge to peace and security in the region".

 In October 2021, Romania closed its embassy in North Korea, possibly only temporarily, as a result of the strict COVID-19 pandemic containment measures taken by the North Korean government that made the operation of the embassy and the entry and exit to the country highly complicated.
-Before this, Romania was the only country in the European Union to have a diplomatic embassy in North Korea.
 The embassy may not reopen due to high maintenance costs.